Discover more from Asian Century Stocks

 Like many other consumer brands, Sanrio has suffered during COVID-19.
 Its theme parks were shut down in early 2020 and are still operating below capacity.
 Its direct stores are suffering from low foot traffic at offline retail establishments.
 Japan's vaccination program is now on track however, with initial plans to vaccinate the entire population in anticipation of Tokyo Olympics in July / August 2021.
 While that plan has been delayed a number of months, we believe COVID-19 will become much less of a problem as we go through the second half of calendar year 2021.

 It is difficult to value Sanrio, since the outcomes are highly skewed to both the upside and the downside.
-But in a base case scenario, we believe that Sanrio will make close to JPY 14.3 billion in FY2025, representing a partial recovery vs 2014 levels.
-Such a scenario would imply a forward EV/EBIT of 9.2x and an upside of +44% to our target multiple.
-But instead of trying to guess exactly where Sanrio's stock price will end up in a turnaround, we recommend buying the stock, follow the progress on a half-yearly basis and sell at whatever price has been achieved once product momentum turns more neutral.
+If Sanrio were to make JPY 14.3 billion in FY2025, that would represent a partial recovery vs 2014 levels.
+And imply a forward EV/EBIT of 9.2x and a theoretical upside of +44% to intrinsic value.

 For literature on Sanrio, we highly recommend Shared Research 80-page report on Sanrio available here and also alt-data focused Twitter account @AstutexAi, which has been tweeting about Sanrio recently.